All About BudgetsHow Many Budget Categories Do I Need?

-Being the budget maker means that you are in control of your budget including how many budget categories you decide to use every month.
+Being the budget maker means controlling your budget, including how many budget categories you use monthly.

 I counted how many budget categories we have in our monthly budget and came up with 34.

-Honestly, I thought there would be more than what there actually is.
+Honestly, I thought there would be more than what there is.

-When I designed our budget years ago the thought never crossed our mind to only have a few budget categories.
+When I designed our budget years ago, the thought never crossed our mind.
+We only have a few budget categories.

-I have seen many budgets out there that might only cover common fixed expenses and everything else is bundled into one or two other budget categories.
+I have seen many budgets that might only cover everyday fixed expenses, and everything else is bundled into one or two other budget categories.

 That type of budget would never work for our family.

-Since we are so picky about the fine detail and wanting to know exactly where our money is going every month I thought we did reasonably well with as many budget categories that we created.
+Since we are so picky about the details and want to know where our money goes, I thought we did reasonably well with the budget categories we created.

-I’ve also seen some budgets that have so many categories that I wonder if we’re doing enough.
+I’ve also seen budgets with so many categories that I wonder if we’re doing enough.

 Dear Mr.CBB,

-I hope it’s ok to email you but I wanted to ask you a question about your free budget spreadsheet.
+I hope emailing you is okay, but I wanted to ask about your free budget spreadsheet.

 I’ve downloaded it because I want to start paying back my student loans and credit card debt so I can focus on saving to buy my first house.

-I was a bit overwhelmed when I saw all the budget categories that you have and was wondering if I have to use them all and if not why do you have so many?
+I was a bit overwhelmed when I saw all the budget categories you have and wondered if I have to use them all, and if not, why do you have so many?

 Thanks for any insight,